Mitfarte History, Family Crest & Coats of Arms

 Another 48 words (3 lines of text) are included under the topic Early Mitfarte Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mitfarte family to Ireland
+Migration of the Mitfarte family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Mitfarte or a variant listed above: William Mitford settled in Boston in 1767; Thomas Medford, who settled in Mississippi in 1820; as well as E. and T. Medford, who both settled in Baltimore in 1822..